minholee2087/EAV_lab/README.md

 This repository contains two main directories:
 - **`Zero_shot/`**: Implements the Zero-Shot EEG-based emotion classification model as described in *"Multimodal Joint Representations of EEG and Audio-Vision for Zero-Shot Learning"* (under review).
-- **`EAV_Fusion/`**: Explores feature fusion techniques to enhance multimodal emotion recognition as described in *"Adaptive Bottleneck Transformer for Multimodal EEG, Audio, and Vision Fusion"* (under review).
+- **`EAV_Fusion/`**: Apply feature fusion technique to enhance multimodal emotion recognition as described in *"Adaptive Bottleneck Transformer for Multimodal EEG, Audio, and Vision Fusion"* (under review).

 ## **Multimodal Joint Representations of EEG and Audio-Vision for Zero-Shot Learning**
 **Overview:**  This repository contains the implementation of our multimodal zero-shot learning (ZSL) framework for EEG-based emotion recognition, as presented in the paper (currently under review): "Multimodal Joint Representations of EEG and Audio-Vision for Zero-Shot Learning".
 Our approach integrates EEG, audio, and vision modalities to map data into a shared semantic embedding space using contrastive learning.
 The framework leverages a multimodal audio-vision transformer alongside a shallow EEG transformer to optimize both unimodal and multimodal performance.

 ## **Adaptive Bottleneck Transformer for Multimodal EEG, Audio, and Vision Fusion (AMBT)**

-**Overview:**  This repository contains the official implementation of the Adaptive Multimodal Bottleneck Transformer (AMBT), a novel architecture designed for efficient multimodal fusion of EEG, Audio, and Vision data in emotion recognition tasks.
+**Overview:**  This repository contains the implementation of the Adaptive Multimodal Bottleneck Transformer (AMBT), a novel architecture designed for efficient multimodal fusion of EEG, Audio, and Vision data in emotion recognition tasks.
 AMBT includes two versions: **AMBT-Mean**, which applies mean-based fusion of bottleneck tokens for multimodal integration, and **AMBT-Concat**, which utilizes concatenation-based fusion.
 Each modality—EEG, Audio, and Vision—is processed by its own dedicated Transformer model, ensuring optimal feature extraction.
 Through cross-modal learning, AMBT maintains unimodal processing pipelines while enabling stronger modalities to extract meaningful signals from weaker ones using implicit contrastive learning.
 Extensive experiments on the EAV (EEG-Audio-Vision) benchmark dataset demonstrate state-of-the-art performance in multimodal fusion.

 ---

 ## **📌 Dataset Description**
-### **EAV: EEG-Audio-Video Dataset for Emotion Recognition in Conversational Contexts**
+### **EAV: EEG-Audio-Video Dataset**
-We introduce a multimodal emotion dataset comprising data from **30-channel electroencephalography (EEG), audio, and video recordings** from **42 participants**.
-Each participant engaged in a **cue-based conversation scenario**, eliciting **five distinct emotions**:
+A multimodal emotion dataset comprising data from 30-channel electroencephalography (EEG), audio, and video recordings from 42 participants.
+Each participant engaged in a cue-based conversation scenario, eliciting five distinct emotions:
-- **Neutral (N)**
+- Neutral (N)
-- **Anger (A)**
+- Anger (A)
-- **Happiness (H)**
+- Happiness (H)
-- **Sadness (S)**
+- Sadness (S)
-- **Calmness (C)**
+- Calmness (C)

-Participants engage in paired **listen/speak** sets with recordings of an experienced actor, seated in front of a **27-inch monitor** displaying visual stimuli.
+Participants engage in paired listen/speak sets with recordings of an experienced actor.

-The experiment is designed as a **pseudo-random class-iteration sequence**:
-`[A, A, C, C, S, S, H, A, C, H, H, S, S, A, A, C, C, H, H, S]`.

-Throughout the experiment, each participant contributed **200 interactions**, resulting in a cumulative total of **8,400 interactions** across all participants.
+Throughout the experiment, each participant contributed 200 interactions, resulting in a cumulative total of 8,400 interactions across all participants.

 📄 For more details, refer to the dataset paper and its GitHub repository:
 🔗 [https://www.nature.com/articles/s41597-024-03838-4](https://www.nature.com/articles/s41597-024-03838-4)